-Long before the infamous kidnappings of Elizabeth Smart or Laci Peterson, the bizarre disappearance of Tara Calico rocked the southwestern United States.
-19-year-old Calico, from Belen, New Mexico, disappeared on September 20, 1988, while on a bicycle ride.
-Despite being all over the news and subsequent television shows, the case was never solved, though it remains open and under federal investigation.
+Prior to the highly publicized kidnappings of Elizabeth Smart and Amanda Berry, Tara Calico's bizarre disappearance rocked the southwestern United States.
+After leaving on a bicycle ride, 19-year-old Calico, from Belen, NM, disappeared on September 20, 1988.
+The case never reached a resolution, but it remains open and under federal investigation.

-However, it wasn't Calico's actual disappearance that shook citizens so much as a photograph discovered in a Florida parking lot 1,600 miles away from where Calico disappeared.
-The photo featured a young boy and a young woman, and many still believe the woman to be the missing teen, Tara Calico.
-Although the people in the photograph appear distressed, it is unclear whether that is the case, or it was just some kids acting on a sinister prank.
-There have been many infamous crime scene photos released that shocked the public, and this particular picture can be seen as just as appalling due to the uncertainty of whether the people shown in the picture were victims of murder.
+It wasn't just the kidnapping that shook citizens - there was a photograph discovered in a Florida parking lot located roughly 1,600 miles away from where Calico had disappeared.
+The photo featured a boy and young woman, and many believe the woman to be Calico.
+The people in the photograph appear distressed, but it is unclear if this is truly the case or simply the result of a sinister prank.
+Many infamous crime scene photos have shocked the public, and this particular picture is also alarming because of its ambiguity: were the people shown in the picture slain victims?

-The disappearance of Tara Calico and the eerie Polaroid are both unsolved mysteries which for almost 30 years have left investigators, family, and citizens mourning for a young woman's tragic disappearance, and questioning everything.
+The disappearance of Tara Calico and the suspicious Polaroid are both unsolved mysteries which, for more than 30 years, have left investigators, family members, and citizens questioning everything and mourning a young woman's tragic disappearance.

-The woman promptly took the picture to the police department, giving them a description of the vehicle parked beside her as well as the man who was driving the van, on the chance that he was involved with the distressing photograph.
-The police set up roadblocks in the area, hoping to question the man who was driving the Toyota, but he was not seen again.
+The woman promptly took the picture to the police department, giving the officers a description of the vehicle and man parked beside her.
+The police set up roadblocks in the area, hoping to question the man who was driving the Toyota, but there were no other reported sightings of him.

-In July 1989, the Polaroid photo was shown on an episode of A Current Affair.
-Friends of Patty Doel who watched the program contacted Doel, whose daughter went missing in September 1988, because they thought the young woman in the photograph resembled Doel's daughter, Tara Calico, despite the photograph being found 1,600 miles away from where Calico went missing.
+In July 1989, the Polaroid photo appeared on an episode of A Current Affair.
+Some who watched the program contacted Patty Doel, whose daughter, Tara Calico, went missing in September 1988.
+They thought the young woman in the photograph resembled Calico, despite the photograph being found about 1,600 miles away from where she had gone missing.

-Once Doel saw the picture, she too felt that the young lady looked like her daughter, and for several reasons.
-Doel believed the woman had similar features to her daughter and she noted a scar on the woman's leg looked just like a scar Calico had on her leg, which she got after being involved in a car accident.
-Another reason she thought it could be her daughter was the book which is shown in the Polaroid next to the girl, a paperback copy of My Sweet Audrina by V.C.
-Andrews.
-Doel explained that it had been one of her daughter's favorite books.
+Once Doel saw the picture, she, too, felt that the young lady resembled her daughter.
+Doel believed the woman had similar features to her daughter, noting a scar on the woman's leg was a match to the scar on Calico's leg from a past car accident.
+According to Doel, the book shown in the Polaroid next to the girl - a paperback copy of My Sweet Audrina by V.C.
+Andrews - was one of her daughter's favorite books.

-On April 21, 1988, several months before Calico went missing, nine-year-old Michael Henley went on a hunting trip with his father and a family friend in the Zuni mountains of New Mexico.
-They were preparing to hunt wild turkey but while setting up the camp, the boy disappeared.
-Henley's father reported the boy missing immediately, but a snowstorm had taken over the area and prevented a thorough search for the boy from happening.
-Once the storm was over, 400 people assisted in the search for Henley but the only clue discovered was a small footprint in the snow.
+On April 21, 1988, several months before Calico went missing, 9-year-old Michael Henley went on a hunting trip with his father and a family friend in the Zuni Mountains of New Mexico.
+They were preparing to hunt wild turkey, but while setting up the camp, Michael disappeared.
+Michael's father immediately reported the boy missing, but a snowstorm had taken over the area, preventing a thorough search for him.
+Once the storm subsided, 400 people assisted in the search, but the only clue they discovered was a small footprint in the snow.

-When A Current Affair aired an episode showing the photograph of the two children gagged in the back of a van in July 1989, Henley's parents saw the show and thought the little boy in the photo resembled their son.
-In fact, his mother stated that she was "almost certain" it was Michael in the picture.
-Cibola National Park, where Henley was last seen, is 45 miles from Belen, NM, where Calico vanished, and it didn't take long for investigators to see a potential connection in the disappearances.
+In July 1989, when A Current Affair aired an episode showing the photograph of the two people gagged in an enclosed space, Michael's parents saw the show and thought the little boy in the photo resembled their son.
+In fact, his mother stated that she was nearly certain it was Michael in the picture.
+Cibola National Park, where Michael went missing, is roughly 45 miles from Belen, NM, where Calico vanished.
+It didn't take long for investigators to see a potential connection in the disappearances.

-Calico's mother and the parents of Henley went to Port St. Joe, FL to see the Polaroid in person and talk to police about it.
-After the meeting, the parents were sure that their children were in the picture.
-However, on June 22, 1990, a rancher found skeletal remains in the Zuni mountains which dental records confirmed was the body of Henley, who likely died from hypothermia — no foul play was suspected.
-With the discovery of Henley's body on the mountain, it became likely he was not the boy in the mysterious photo.
+Calico's mother and the Henleys went to Port St. Joe, FL, to examine the Polaroid and talk to police.
+After the meeting, the parents determined that their children were in the picture.
+However, on June 22, 1990, a rancher found skeletal remains in the Zuni Mountains.
+Dental records confirmed it was Michael's body, and that the boy had likely succumbed to hypothermia.
+Investigators did not suspect foul play and concluded Michael was not the boy in the Polaroid.

-On September 28th, 1988, 19-year-old Tara Calico was getting ready to go on a bike ride and noticed she had a flat tire.
-She borrowed her mom's neon pink Huffy bicycle and told her mother if she wasn't back by noon to look for her on the bike route and pick her up.
-Calico wanted to make sure she would be back in time for the 12:30 pm tennis date she had planned with her boyfriend.
-Calico then set out for her 34-mile bike ride.
-Calico's favorite bike route was 17 miles to the railroad tracks and 17 miles back home.
-She left her home at approximately 9:30 am, heading south.
-It would be the last time her family would ever see her.
+On September 28, 1988, 19-year-old Tara Calico was getting ready to go on a bike ride when she noticed her flat tire.
+She borrowed her mom's pink Huffy bicycle and told her mother to pick her up on the bike route if she didn't return from her ride by noon.
+Calico wanted to get home in time for an afternoon tennis date she had planned with her boyfriend.